131st Fighter Squadron: A-10 Thunderbolt II

-BRAC 2005
+F-15C/D Eagle

 In its 2005 BRAC Recommendations, DoD recommended that the 131st send its A-10s to the Maryland Air National Guard 104th Fighter Squadron at Warfield Air National Guard Base, Middle River, Maryland.
 In return, the 131st received the F-15C/D Eagles of the 102d Fighter Wing at Otis AFB, which was to convert into a non-flying Intelligence Wing.
 The realignment marked the end for the 131st's nearly 30-year mission of flying close-air support missions with the A-10.
 The 131st took over the homeland security mission of the 102d.
 In 2007, the A-10s began flying to Maryland and the F-15s began arriving from Otis AFB.
 By the end of 2007, eighteen F-15Cs and a trainer F-15D had arrived at Barnes.

 In addition to the air defense mission, the men and women of the 131st Fighter Squadron deploy on air expeditionary missions to the Middle East in support of combat operations as part of Operation Enduring Freedom.
 The last such deployment was completed in July 2012.

+Between September 2021 and April 2022, the 131st FS received newer FY84 and FY86 F-15Cs from the 493rd Fighter Squadron at RAF Lakenheath, United Kingdom, due to the 493rd FS divesting their jets in preparation to convert to the Lockheed Martin F-35A Lightning II.
+The 131st FS also received F-15Cs from Kadena Air Base's 18th Wing.

+In April 2023, it was announced that the 131st FS would be receiving 18 Lockheed Martin F-35A Lightning IIs to replace their aging F-15C/D Eagles.
+The Barnestormers are scheduled to divest their last F-15C Eagle in December 2025.

+The 131st FS participated in Exercise Air Defender 23.
+Organized by the Bundeswehr, the Barnestormers deployed eight F-15Cs to Hohn Air Base, Germany, between 12 and 23 June 2023 to take part in the largest ever air deployment exercise in NATO history.

+F-35A Lightning II

+In April 2024, the 131st chose its initial cadre of 21 airmen to undertake a two year course to train on the F-35A Lightning II in preparation for delivery of the first jets in June 2026.